 Kempton’s all-weather surface is not thought to be as fast as Lingfield and Wolverhampton as it’s somewhat deeper, but the course is generally fair to all types of runners.
 It’s also one of the few racecourses in the UK with the capability to host floodlit meetings in the midst of winter.

 The flat course at Kempton is a right-handed oval track with two loops.
 It’s approximately a mile round, with the outer circuit a mile-and-a-quarter.
 The National Hunt track is flat and triangular, with nine fences along the circuit with three in the home straight.

 Although Kempton is generally fair to most runners, the five, nine and 10 furlong sprint races have a very short run-in, which definitely favours those with the stamina to lead from the front.

 Looking for profitable horse racing advice?
-Our guidance above on the low stall number bias at Chester is just the tip of the iceberg!
+Our guidance above on Kempton's all-weather track is just the tip of the iceberg!

 At GeeGeez we have some of the easiest-to-use form tools in the UK to provide our Gold members with horse, trainer and jockey form to help you find those big value winners in minutes.

 Geegeez Gold is built by horse racing punters for horse racing punters.
 So if you’re looking to take your punting to the next level, why not become a Gold subscriber today.